sematext/docs/docs/integration/github-webhook-events-integration.md

 - Pushes
 - Releases

+When one of these events is triggered, GitHub sends an HTTP POST payload to the Webhook's configured URL.
 You can configure a Webhook to send events to Sematext either through the Github UI or with their API.

 ## Set Up A GitHub Webhook In The GitHub UI